consileonpl/consileonpl.github.com/_posts/2014-06-16-better-ruby-option-defaults.md

 ## The Pitfall

-There's a little niuance in providing default values via `#fetch` one probably isn't aware:

-_When the default value is evaluated?_
+There's a little niuance in providing default values via `#fetch` most coders aren't aware of: __When the default value is evaluated?__

-In the two params version both parameters are _ALWAYS_ evaluated.
+In the two params version (the one without block param) both parameters are __ALWAYS__ evaluated.
 That' right: even if there is a value provided, the default value will be evaluated.

+{% highlight ruby %}
+def default
+  puts 'default evaluated!'
+  'default value'
+end

+def option
+  @hash.fetch('option', default)
+end

+config.option # prints "default evaluated!", returns "default value"

+config.option = 'set option'
+config.option # prints "default evaluated!", returns "set option"

+{% endhighlight %}

 Thankfully the block version evaluates block only if there is no value.

 In our simple example returning a string this isn't a big thing.
-However imagine situation when you perform time-consuming database operation or getting OAuth access token.
-You don't want to send a request for OAuth token every time you use a token you've already obtained.
+However imagine situation when you perform time-consuming operation like searching throught the huge database or even simplier getting OAuth access token.

+{% highlight ruby %}
+def retrieve_oauth2_access_token
+  ... # time consuming operation that sends a request for access token end

+def access_token
+  @hash.fetch('access_token', retrieve_oauth2_access_token)
+end
+{% endhighlight %}

+Now every call to your config's `#access_token` method will send a request to the server even if the token was obtained first time you called this method.

+For the sake of time and good practices you don't want to send a request to remote machine every time you want to use a token.

+Good practice is to pass `lambda` as 2nd parameter instead of defining a block.
+That will save you time when you have the same default value in the many places.

+{% highlight ruby %}
+def retrieve_oauth2_access_token
+  ... # time consuming operation that sends a request for access token end

+DEFAULT_OAUTH2 = -> { retrieve_oauth2_access_token }

+def access_token
+  @hash.fetch('access_token', &DEFAULT_OAUTH2) # still a block version
+end
+{% endhighlight %}

 Being aware of this issue can save you lot of time trying to debug the performance issues in your application.